pedroperalva/space-flight-news/README.md

 Launches the test runner in the interactive watch mode.\

+Be sure to first run this project with `npm start`

+- Component Testing:

 Click in Component Testing -> choose your browser -> click in Specs -> choose the file that you want to test.

+- E2E Testing:

+Click in E2E Testing -> choose your browser -> click in Specs -> choose the file that you want to test.